 33. What motivates you to do your best on the job?

-This is a personal trait that only you can say, but good examples are: Challenge, Achievement, and Recognition.
+This is a personal trait that only you can say, but good examples include: challenge, achievement, and recognition.

 34. Are you willing to work overtime?
 Nights?
 Weekends?